 Obtaining and complying with a DPA can be of great value to a company because it avoids the cost and reputational damage that prosecution, trial and conviction can bring.

 Seeking a DPA requires an intelligent and sometimes bold approach in negotiations with investigators.
-While a DPA has the benefit of avoiding a prosecution it is important that, when agreeing one, the company takes very opportunity to put its case robustly.
+While a DPA has the benefit of avoiding a prosecution it is important that, when agreeing on one, the company takes every opportunity to put its case robustly.